Communities of Practice Tools that Your Team Will Love

 Connecting with members of an organization is never better with Yammer.
 It’s an app created by Microsoft that looks and feels like a typical social media network.

 However, it is specifically designed for business organizations with its large file upload feature, a video conferencing option, company directory, microblog, profile pages, and easy-to-use interface.

 Pricing: The basic package starts at around £2.50 per user account.

-You also have the option to integrate the app with various Google Apps such as the Hangouts on Air, an app that allows you to live broadcast videos.
+You also have the option to integrate the app with various Google Apps such as Hangouts on Air, an app that allows you to live broadcast videos.

-Another tool worthy of a mention is Facebook’s Workplace.
-It’s relatively new to the market but one with promising future because of its advantageous familiarity to users.
+Another tool worthy of mention is Facebook’s Workplace.
+It’s relatively new to the market but one with a promising future because of its advantageous familiarity to users.